-- a) Restricted contributions are recognized as deferred contributions and brought into revenue in the year in which the related expenses are incurred. - b) Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured. - c) Other assets and supplies ("gifts in kind") contributed for which a donation receipt is issued, are recorded on the basis of fair values determined by third parties as at the date of contribution. - d) Other gifts in kind for which independent fair values have not been determined are recorded at nominal values estimated by management at the time when the goods become used for charitable purposes in the operation of HART's programs.
-Management annually reviews the method used to value these gifts in kind.
+- a) Restricted contributions are recognized as deferred contributions and brought into revenue in the year in which the related expenses are incurred. - b) Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured. - c) Donations of goods (gifts in kind) are recorded when the fair market value is reasonably determinable.
+When their independent fair values cannot be reasonably determined, they are recorded at nominal values estimated by management at the time when the goods become used for charitable purposes in the operation of HART's programs.
+Management annually reviews the method used to value these gifts in kind. - d) Investment income is recognized as earned.